ryanries/PassFiltEx/README.md

 - Copy the PassFiltExBlocklist.txt file into the C:\Windows\System32 (or %SystemRoot%\System32) directory.

-- **WARNING:** As of version 1.6.2, the filename was changed from PassFiltExBlacklist.txt to PassFiltExBlocklist.txt.
-If you are upgrading from a previous version, you MUST update your filename accordingly!
+- **WARNING:** As of version 1.6.2, the default filename was changed from PassFiltExBlacklist.txt to PassFiltExBlocklist.txt.
+If you are upgrading from a previous version, and you are using the default filename, you MUST update your filename accordingly!

 - Replace the text file with a list of your own.
 This project does not include a complete production ready blocklist file - you must supply your own.